Non-asymptotic moment bounds for random variables rounded to non-uniformly spaced sets: Higher order moment bounds

-This is illustrated in \cref{fig:error_odd}, which depicts an error function corresponding to the \hyperlink{rounding_schemes}{`round to nearest'} scheme.
-The key observation is that the integral of the error function of any finite interval is \emph{much} smaller than the bound from \cref{asm:bounded} as much of the integral cancels away.
+If \( \rd \) corresponds to rounding with either \RtN or \SR, we expect cancellation in many cases.
+This is illustrated in \cref{fig:error_odd}, which depicts an error function corresponding to the \RtN scheme.
+The key observation is that the integral of the error function of any finite interval is \emph{much} smaller than the integral of the corresponding bound.